gardenenigma/plurality-docs/docs/contributing/Beginners contribution guide.md

 ### Commit your changes

 The final thing to do before making your Pull Request is to **Commit** your changes.
-Commiting adds the changes that you have made on your local clone, and adds them to your fork.
+Committing adds the changes that you have made on your local clone, and adds them to your fork.

 1. In VS Code, navigate to the **Source Control** tab (<img src="../assets/source-control-icon.png" width="20" />)